BYLAWS OF NEPAL ASSOCIATION FOR GLOBAL COOPERATION (NAGC)

 Section 6: Quorum.
 A quorum must be attended by at least 51 percent of the Board members before business can be transacted or motions made or passed.
 The members who are in the conference calls will be counted as present members.

 Section7: Notice.
-An official Board meeting requires that each Board member have written notice minimum of three weeks in advance.
+An official Board meeting requires that each Board member have written notice two weeks in advance.
 E-mail notices are also considered as written notices.

 Section 8.
 Officers and Duties.
 There shall be following officers of the Board consisting of a President, 3 Vice presidents, General Secretary, 3 Secretaries, 1 Treasurer, 1 Joint Treasurer and Directors (as needed).
 Their duties are as follows: